MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

 az ad show --id {servicePrincipalName}
 ```

 You can log in as your new security principal by supplying the app ID (as the user name), the password, and a tenant ID.
 An Azure "tenant", in this case, is an ID associated with an instance of Azure AD.
-Get the tenant ID with the `az account list` command and copying the *tenantId* value from the returned JSON:
+Get the tenant ID with the `az account list` command and copy the *tenantId* value from the returned JSON:

 ```azurecli
 az login --service-principal -u {appId} --password {password} --tenant {tenantId}